numbered-works/numbered-works.github.io/_posts/2022-03-12-html-dungeons-maps.md

 </div>
 ```

 It's a div containing a series of [anchor links](https://numbered.works/notes/html-dungeons-links/) that point to location descriptions.
 At the end of the list is our map image.

-Note that each link includes a `title` attribute.
-This text will appear as a tooltip if the user hovers their mouse over the link target area.
+Note that each link includes a `title` and `class` attribute.
+The `title` value will appear as a tooltip if the user hovers their mouse over the link target area.
+We use the `class` value to reference the link in our CSS, so we can define each link's size and location on our map.

 Here is the CSS for our linked map: